saeedeldeeb/the-off-duty-school-bus/README.md

     Code Style with CSharpier.

+- **Payment Gateway:**

+  The project supports for now stripe payment gateway.

 - **Multi-Language:**

   This project is designed to support multiple languages for dynamic content in the database, such as Vehicle Brands and others.
 The implementation is customized, involving the creation of a new table for each entity that requires multi-language support.
 Each of these tables includes a language code and value.